 Asset Meters can be split into three categories as described below:

-Meters approved for use in Code of Practice 1, 2, 3, 5 and 10 that are a Half Hourly Integral Outstation.
+Meters approved for use in Code of Practice 1, 2, 3, 5 and 10 that are a Half Hourly Integral Outstation Meters.
 See Section 6.1.1;

-Meters that are dedicated to the purpose of Active Power and/or Active Energy measurement that are not Half Hourly Integral Outstation See Section 6.1.2; and
+Meters that are dedicated to the purpose of Active Power and/or Active Energy measurement that are not Half Hourly Integral Outstation Meters See Section 6.1.2; and

-Meters that are not dedicated to the purpose of Active Power and/or Active Energy measurement and are not Half Hourly Integral Outstation.
+Meters that are not dedicated to the purpose of Active Power and/or Active Energy measurement and are not Half Hourly Integral Outstation Meters.
 These metering devices are embedded within equipment used for other purposes, such as an EV charging unit or a small scale domestic battery storage unit.
 See Section 6.1.3.

 For each circuit Asset Meters do not need to be replaced as long as the meter continues to meet the stipulated accuracy requirements, however the meter must be re-calibrated every 10 years from the date of manufacture for Asset Metering Types 1 and 2; and every 15 years from the date of manufacture for Asset Metering Types 3, 4 and 5.

-All Asset Metering Systems should include an ability to record or convert data into a half hourly energy format, this can either be done by:
+All Asset Metering Systems should include an ability to record or convert data into a half hourly energy in a Demand Period format, this can either be done by:

 Outstation functionality that can be either integrated or separate to the Asset Meter; Or